ObserveObserver/sezScripts/sezCooking/README.md

 gaussian sleeps based on a skewed normal distribution. skew will be adjusted off runtime in future to simulate fatigue.

+Usage:

+start with raw food in inv, can be near bank or range.

+**confirmed locations it works**:

+rogues guild, cooks guild, nardah, hosidius kitchen

 TODO features:

 1. Scripted lists in advanced settings, [Shark,Tuna] where if you're out of sharks, it'll do tunas next.

 5. Sleep power ratio setting.
 If your ping is high, you can set a slider to give the sleeps a little more leeway.

-6. Automatic detection of food in simple mode.

 7. Break handling, I will make this into it's own library.

 8. Making pies (inventory management)

-9. refactor "food: Int" to use Inventory monoid
+9. refactor "food: Int" to use Inventory monoid (important for pies in future)